Clustering

 Tips and limitations

 - Unsupervised insight: Clusters describe patterns; they aren't "right or wrong".
-Try different column sets to see stable themes.
+Try different column sets and algorithms to find stable themes.

 - Rare categories can be noisy: Consider combining very small groups or increasing Min cluster size.

-- Mixed vs K‑means: Use Mixed for survey‑style data.
-Use K‑means when your inputs are all numeric/ordinal and you want a fixed K.
+- Algorithm choice: Use Balanced HDBSCAN for survey data.
+Use K‑Means when your inputs are all numeric and you want a fixed number of clusters.
+Use HDBSCAN when you want to identify outliers.

 Availability: Clustering is limited to certain plans.